gabrielecanepa/middleman-webpack/README.md

 $ middleman build
 ```

-This will create a static file for each file located in your source folder, and generate your webpack bundles and favicons.
+This will create a static file for each file located in your source folder, compile your webpack bundles, and generate the specified favicons.

 Any enabled build-time features (such as minification and compression) will be executed.
 You can find the extensions activated by default in the build-specific configuration section of your `config.rb`.